openspacelaunch/.github/profile/README.md

 Open Space Launch Foundation is developing OpenSASI, the world's first open-source launch vehicle development platform, to make space exploration accessible to all.

 ## Our Mission
-To empower students and hobbyists worldwide to launch space missions collaboratively, focusing on fostering talent and opportunities in the Middle East and Africa.
-Guided by leadership in the UK, we strive to make space exploration safe, inclusive, and an exciting frontier for all.
+Our mission is to empower students and hobbyists worldwide to launch space missions collaboratively, with a particular emphasis on nurturing talent and opportunities in the Middle East and Africa.
+Under the guidance of UK leadership, we are dedicated to making space exploration a safe, inclusive, and exciting frontier for anyone.

 ## Our Objectives
 1. Develop Open Student-Amateur Space Initiative (OpenSASI)